K9MKE/esp32-weather-station/README.md

-## 🌟 FeaturesA comprehensive weather station built with ESP32 T-Display featuring real-time weather data, space weather monitoring, and aurora forecasting across 8 different display screens.
+## 🌟 FeaturesAn accurate weather station with astronomy features for the LILYGO® TTGO T-Display ESP32.